Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Learning Parznets using Stochastic Variational Inference

 \subsection{Approximation of Kullback--Leibler Divergence}

-The Kullback--Leibler divergence term is responsible for regularization (Eq.~\ref{eq:svi}) and it is defined with an analytically intractable integral that is typically approximated by Monte Carlo estimates using samples from the variational distribution~\cite{blundell15} or prior specific second order approximations~\cite{kingma15,molchanov17a}.
-We make a theoretical contribution and propose an approximation scheme based on the Gauss--Hermite quadrature, which independently of the used prior function allows for an approximation with a polynomial of arbitrarily high degree.
-More specifically, variational inference typically relies on Gaussian mean field approximations and this implies that the divergence term can be expressed as the sum of one dimensional integrals with respect to univariate Gaussian measures.
-Such integrals can be effectively approximated using the Gauss-Hermite quadrature~\cite[e.g., see][or Appendix~\ref{app:herm-gauss}]{AbramowitzStegun}, which is a quadrature with the weighting function $\exp(-u^2)$ over the interval $u \in (-\infty, \infty)$.
+The Kullback--Leibler divergence term is responsible for regularization (Eq.~\ref{eq:svi}) and it is defined in terms of an analytically intractable integral that is typically approximated by Monte Carlo estimates using samples from the variational distribution~\cite{blundell15} or prior specific second order approximations~\cite{kingma15,molchanov17a}.
+We propose an approximation scheme based on the Gauss--Hermite quadrature, which independently of the prior distribution used allows for an approximation with a polynomial of arbitrarily high degree.
+More specifically, variational inference typically relies on Gaussian mean field approximations and this implies that the divergence term can be expressed as a sum of one dimensional integrals with respect to univariate Gaussian measures.
+Such integrals can be effectively approximated using the Gauss--Hermite quadrature~\cite[][]{AbramowitzStegun}, which is a quadrature with the weight function $\exp(-u^2)$ over the interval $u \in (-\infty, \infty)$.
+The following theorem provides a formal specification of the Gauss--Hermite quadrature for univariate functions.